Wallacefields/dungeonmasters.io/README.md

 Be the last player alive to claim victory.

-Technical Details
+Technical Details & Development Tools
-Built entirely with HTML5, CSS3, and JavaScript — no external game engines or Unity.
+Developed using HTML5, CSS3, and JavaScript for browser compatibility and easy access with no installs.

+Plans to leverage Unity Hub and Adobe tools during early development stages for prototyping, asset creation, animation, and UI design to streamline workflow and polish visuals.

+Final product designed to run fully in-browser as a lightweight, responsive .io game optimized for desktop.

-Custom rendering engine supporting slanted camera view and dynamic lighting.
+Custom rendering engine provides slanted camera view and dynamic lighting effects.

-AI system for bots and bosses with strategic behavior.
+AI system governs bots and bosses with strategic behaviors for engaging PvE combat.

-Responsive design optimized for desktop browsers.

-Networked multiplayer with real-time player updates.
+Networked multiplayer with real-time updates ensures smooth gameplay.

 How to Play
 Open index.html in a modern desktop web browser.